Phylogenetics, Macroevolution, Biogeography, and Herpetology

 Welcome to the Skipwith lab in the Biology Department at the University of Kentucky.
 Research in this lab focuses squamate reptiles to understand the mechanisms of diversification within lineages.
 Specifically, the processes impacting the tempo of speciation and phenotypic change, the relationship between speciation and phenotypic diversification, and the phenomenon of convergent evolution.
 These are particularly pertinent subject areas when it comes to understanding the forces responsible for the generation of adaptive radiations.
 To date, I have used a variety of techniques, including phylogenomics and CT-scanning, and analytical methods to better understand the processes governing macroevolutionary dynamics.

-Lab News: Now Looking for Students!
+Lab News: Now Looking for a Postdoc 2022/23!

 Featured Research